myspc-development/art-test/docs/admin-guide.md

 - Use the message icon next to any attendee to send a single message.
 - Emails use your configured notification settings.
 - Customize the default email template under **ArtPulse → Settings**.
+- When using the Mailgun method, enter your domain and API key under **Settings → Emails**.

 ## Event Analytics